 Therapy isn’t necessarily designed to be “forever.”
 Oftentimes it’s solution-focused with clear set goals created by both the client and therapist.
 You have the control over terminating therapy or continuing based on if it’s meeting your needs and goals.
 You have the freedom to decide what goals to work on, frequency, length of treatment, and to find a different therapist if it’s not working out.
 Just keep an open mind and take the therapist’s suggestions given their expertise.
 If you disagree with something they say, don’t be afraid to speak your truth!
 Want to read more about how to make the best of your therapy sessions?
 Check out this blog post on how to be empowered during therapy.

 Everyone Has the Right to Take Care of their Mental Well-Being

 You don’t have to wait until you can’t manage your feelings or for a diagnosis.
 Therapy can help you meet your goals, improve your relationships, and just make you feel better!
-Dr. Heather Violante offers teletherapy to those living in Florida and New York.
+Dr. Heather Violante offers teletherapy to those living in Florida and New York, as well as the states enrolled in PsyPact (listed below).
 Contact her today to start taking control of and improving your life!

 Dr. Heather Violante is a licensed psychologist in the states of Florida and New York.
 Additionally, I have Authority to Practice Interjurisdictional Telepsychology (APIT) from the PSYPACT Commission.
 I provide telehealth (online video therapy) to adults living in the 39 participating PSYPACT states listed below.
 For a list of current PSYPACT participating states, please visit the PSYPACT website at: https://www.psypact.org/psypactmap.